Hinge

 A hinge is a mechanical bearing that connects two solid objects, typically allowing only a limited angle of rotation between them.
-Two objects connected by an ideal hinge rotate relative to each other about a fixed axis of rotation, with all other translations or rotations prevented; thus a hinge has one degree of freedom.
+Two objects connected by an ideal hinge rotate relative to each other about a fixed axis of rotation, and all other translations or rotations are prevented; thus a hinge has one degree of freedom.
 Hinges may be made of flexible material or moving components.
 In biology, many joints function as hinges, such as the elbow joint.

 Hinges are frequently used on pivoting doors, but also are seen on folding ladders and many other flexible mechanisms such as automobile hoods (bonnets), and even large bridges.

 History

 Ancient remains of stone, marble, wood, and bronze hinges have been found.
 Some date back to at least Ancient Egypt, although it is nearly impossible to pinpoint exactly where and when the first hinges were used.

+In Ancient Egypt, doors were constructed using a pivot hinge system, which consisted of pivots protruding from the edges of a door made either from dowels or carved as part of the door.
+These pivots were contained within a stone socket.

-In Ancient Rome, hinges were called cardō, and also gave name to the goddess Cardea and the main street Cardo.
-This name cardō lives on figuratively today as "the chief thing (on which something turns or depends)" in words such as cardinal.
+In Ancient Rome, hinges were called cardō, and gave name to the goddess Cardea and the main street Cardo.
+Cardō, in the sense of "the chief thing (on which something turns or depends)", is an element of modern words such as cardinal.

 According to the Oxford English Dictionary, the English word hinge is related to hang.